 Structure of the article:

-The manuscript should include following sections:: 1) title page; 2) Abstract; 3) keywords and abbreviated title; 4) Introduction 4) Description of the cases; 5) Information about the conflict of interest and funding sources; 6) Aknowledgements; 7) References 8) Information about the authors.
+The manuscript should include following sections:: 1) Metadata 2) Introduction 3) Description of the cases; 4) Discussion 5) Information about the conflict of interest and funding sources; 6) Aknowledgements; 7) References 8) Information about the authors.

 Introduction – The importance of the case reports, summarizes the state of the question, with reference to the most relevant and recent publications as possible.

 Description of cases – Detailed description of medical history, clinical presentation, laboratory data and instrumental methods, applied therapeutic approaches should be described.
 1-3 patients may be presented.